dnuma/saucedemo-mcp/README.md

 ## NOTES FROM THE AUTHOR

-Since all the code in this project was created using 100% prompts, this Readme was also created using prompts.
+My key takeaway from this exercise: prompt-generated code is impressively efficient for simple sites like SauceDemo.com.
+But when it comes to complex E2E projects, especially those involving API interactions, third-party integrations, a robust and maintainable POM, deep domain knowledge, and numerous variables, human expertise remains indispensable.

+Agents are here to stay, helping us to build better software.
+But an LLM won’t replace us; it will only replace those who never learned how to use one.

 David Numa

+PS: since all the code in this project was generated entirely from prompts, this Readme was also generated from prompts :P

 -----